 What are the oldest MCAT scores you accept?
 How are the scores from multiple exams viewed?
 Is MCAT2015 preferred?

 Preferably this test will be taken in the spring of the year before application; however, it must be taken no later than the fall of the year in which the candidate applies.
-CMSRU will consider applicants who have taken only the new MCAT before September 2017.
+For Fall 2019 entrance to CMSRU, the MCAT must be taken between January 2016 and September 2018.
+CMSRU will only consider applicants who have taken the MCAT by September 2018.

 We will use the highest composite score of any single exam taken in the accepted time frame.
 Individual section scores from different test dates will not be combined to produce a new composite score.